influxdata/awesome/docs/part-2/querying-and-data-transformations.md

 ### rename()

-Rename does not change the group key, but simply changes the names of the columns.
+The [rename()](https://docs.influxdata.com/flux/v0.x/stdlib/universe/rename/) function does not change the group key, but simply changes the names of the columns.
 It works by providing the function with a mapping of old column names to new column names.

 Given the following very simple table: